Tom Wolf

 Thomas Westerman Wolf (born November 17, 1948) is an American politician and businessman who served as the 47th governor of Pennsylvania from 2015 to 2023.
 He previously served as chairman and CEO of his business, The Wolf Organization, and later as secretary of the Pennsylvania Department of Revenue from April 2007 to November 2008.

 A member of the Democratic Party, Wolf won his party's nomination for governor of Pennsylvania in 2014 and defeated Republican incumbent Tom Corbett in the general election by a margin of almost 10 percentage points.
 He was reelected in 2018.
 Wolf was succeeded by fellow Democrat Josh Shapiro in 2023.

 Early life and education

-Wolf was born and raised in Mount Wolf, Pennsylvania, the son of Cornelia Rohlman (née Westerman) (1923–2018) and William Trout Wolf (1921–2016), a business executive.
+Wolf was born and raised in Mount Wolf, Pennsylvania, the son of Cornelia Rohlman (1923–2018) and William Trout Wolf (1921–2016), a business executive.
+He was raised Methodist.
 His hometown was named after his ancestor, who was the town's postmaster.